What is in the video collection?

 The library gets licenses for streaming video access on Kanopy, in addition to several other academic streaming platforms.
 These licenses expire after one or three years.

-If you see in our catalog that we have a video you require for a course licensed via Kanopy, please fill out a Streaming Video Request Form with your course details, so that we can make sure that the license doesn't expire mid-semester.
+If you see in our catalog that we have a video you require for a course licensed via Kanopy, please fill out a Video Purchase and Streaming License Request Form with your course details, so that we can make sure that the license doesn't expire mid-semester.
 Please note if you plan to require it for a course for more than one year, since we license titles in one and three year increments.